TempestSource/netconfig/README.md

 # Virtual Machines

 Virtual machines isolate and abstract resources
-- Requires fewer phyiscal machines
+- Requires fewer physical machines
 - Small and easy to perform backups
-- Seperates services from affecting others
+- Separates services from affecting others
 - Easily modify available resources to a service

-## Promox + Terraform
+## Proxmox + Terraform

 Proxmox provides management tools for virtual machines, such as
 - Convenient Web UI